 Time for Kids All Access Your Behind the Scenes Pass to the Coolest Things in Sports

-Your kids are going to LOVE the lift and look pages – they are tra translucent ges that lift up to reveal another image underneath.
+Your kids are going to LOVE the lift and look pages – they are translucent and lift up to reveal another image underneath.
 Like the page of a downhill skier, lift the top page and you can see her body’s muscles and organs.
 SO cool.
 From monster trucks to stadiums that convert from football to ice, this is one of the best nonfiction books that will keep your kids learning and reading.

 Sports Illustrated Kids What Are the Chances?
 The Wildest Plays in Sports